Accountable Plan Reimbursement

 Straightforward since it is handled similarly to your cell phone.

-If you own your automobile personally but use it for your business, then you should reimburse yourself for the business use of the automobile.
+If you own your automobile personally but use it for your business from time to time, then you should reimburse yourself for the business use of the automobile.
 You can either do this using a mileage rate or a percentage of actual expenses.
 Most automobiles and light duty trucks will operate for much less than the mileage rate, and as such there is some tax arbitrage between your actual costs and the amount deducted on the business tax return as a reimbursement.
 Should you own your automobile as a business asset?
 We have written some great articles on this topic too!

 The button below takes you to the Accountable Plan chapter in our book, Taxpayer’s Comprehensive Guide to LLCs and S Corps.
 It is a much deeper dive than what we explained here.
 We also have a video on this stuff if you cannot get enough.